-- > asset shares; and - > value of future policy related liabilities.
+- asset shares; and - value of future policy-related liabilities.

-Asset shares are an accumulation to the valuation date of premiums paid allowing for investment returns, expenses and/or charges, and any enhancements from miscellaneous surplus.
-Asset shares methodology, principles and practices are set out in the Company's With Profits Operating Principles ("WPOP"); this is a document detailing the principles of how we manage our with-profits funds.
-Asset shares for some products are calculated using prospective (or other methods) rather than retrospective methods, for example for some whole life policies and paid-up policies.
+Asset shares are an accumulation, to the valuation date, of premiums paid allowing for investment returns, expenses and/or charges, and any enhancements from miscellaneous surplus.
+Principles and practices underlying the asset share methodology are set out in the PPFMs ("Principles and Practices of Financial Management").
+Asset shares for some products are calculated using prospective (or other methods) rather than retrospective methods, for example for some whole life policies.

-The value of future policy related liabilities are calculated as follows:
+The value of future policy-related liabilities is calculated as follows:

-- > The cost of providing financial guarantees (costs and other benefits not reflected in the asset share) determined using a stochastic valuation.
+- The cost of providing financial guarantees (costs and other benefits not reflected in the asset share) determined using a stochastic valuation.
 A stochastic valuation is derived from estimating probability distributions of potential outcomes, when one or more of the variables are random.
 The key options and guarantees provided, in particular the investment guarantees, relate to policies within the Liver and German Bond funds.
 These are sensitive to market movements, so a stochastic valuation process is used.
-These funds are 100% reinsured and are closed to new business. - > Plus or less (as applicable) the cost of smoothing pay-outs to policyholders in accordance with the smoothing rules determined using a stochastic valuation. - > Plus the cost of providing financial options determined using a stochastic valuation. - > Less the value of policy charges for providing options and guarantees from either a stochastic or deterministic valuation (dependent on business class). - > Less the value from other charges deducted from asset shares net of future expenses. - > For Open Fund only, less the value of expense charging arrangements in respect of the Liver Fund.
+These funds are 100% reinsured and are closed to new husiness - plus or minus (as applicable) the cost of smoothing pay-outs to policyholders in accordance with the smoothing rules determined using a stochastic valuation. - plus the cost of providing financial options determined using a stochastic valuation. - minus the value of policy charges for providing options and guarantees from either a stochastic or deterministic valuation (dependent on business class). - minus the value from other charges deducted from asset shares net of future expenses. - For Open Fund only, minus the value of expense charging arrangements in respect of the Liver Fund.